epadam/Machine-Learning-Tutorial-Demo-Resources/README.md

    * How to manage machine learning models in production [`check here`](MLOps.md)

-   * Deploy a continous training model with kubeflow
+   * Deploy a continuous training model with kubeflow

    * Use Prometheus for model monitoring [`check here`]()